Melton Mowbray Methodist Church

 (click logo for more information)

-Our circuit (no.12) is the northern part of a geographical group of circuits that form the Northampton District (no.23), which in turn is one of 36 districts that form the Methodist Church of Great Britain known as the "connexion".
+Our circuit is the northern part of a geographical group of circuits that form the Northampton District (no.23), which in turn is one of 36 districts that form the Methodist Church of Great Britain known as the "connexion".

 To find out about the Northampton District click on the logo below.